oracle-quickstart/oke-k8s-atp-boilerplate/README.md

 # App development boilerplate for OKE with Autonomous Database and Streaming

-This is a template repository with a working demo project to showcase building a micro-services based application in a remote cluster environment.
+This is a template repository with a working demo project to showcase building a micro-services-based application in a remote cluster environment.

 The OCI Service Broker lets you provision PaaS services like Autonomous Database, Streaming or Object Storage via Kubernetes manifests.
 When working with those external PaaS services, it is difficult to simulate them in a local environment, so it is often required to develop in a remote cluster.

 This repository provides tooling and an example application to manage such a development project on OKE, using underlying tools like Kustomize and Skaffold to develop, debug and deploy to production.

 It lets you:
-- Run a development deployment with code files sync to the live container in the remote cluster
+- Run a development deployment with live code sync with the container in the remote cluster
 - Run a debugger in the live container in the remote cluster
-- Manage image tags for dev, debug or production automatically, allowing deployment of uncommitted (dirty) changes to a dev environment, and tags based on commit hash for production.
+- Manage image tags for dev (per branch), debug or production automatically, allowing deployment of uncommitted (dirty) changes to a dev environment, and tags based on commit hash for production.

 ## Example micro-service architecture